honwaih/honwaih/README.md

 ## 👨‍💻 About Me

-I am a prospective Mathematics undergraduate set to start my studies in the UK.
+I am a prospective Mathematics undergraduate set to start my studies in the UK in October 2026.
 I am also interested in **Algorithm Design** and **Physics**.

 I've been living in more than 6 cities around China (for more than one year).
 I will continue to expand that list with other cities around the globe.